brown-cs132-s13/labs/javascript/lab2.md

 * Javascript's quirks
 * the Document Object Model

-### Installation

-1. run `cs132_install lab1`.
-This will install the support code for the lab in `/web/cs132/yourLogin/lab1`
-2. enter `http://your-login.proj132.cs.brown.edu/lab1` in your browser.

 > Warning: we're going to be giving you a lot of sample code in this lab, but we recommend *typing it in* instead of copy/pasting; it'll help you learn the syntax.

 ## What is Javascript?

-From the [mozilla developer network](https://developer.mozilla.org/en-US/docs/JavaScript) (a great site for help with JS):
+From the [Mozilla Developer Network](https://developer.mozilla.org/en-US/docs/JavaScript) (a great site for help with JS):

 >JavaScript® (often shortened to JS) is a lightweight, interpreted, object-oriented language with first-class functions, most known as the scripting language for Web pages, but used in many non-browser environments as well...